How to Prepare for a PET Scan

 If you have diabetes, it’s important to talk to your doctor about the diet adjustments and your medication.
 Keeping blood sugar under control for 48 hours before the scan is essential for obtaining accurate results.
 You should also inform your doctor of any supplements or over-the-counter medications you take.

-Six hours before your scan, you’ll need to stop eating and drink only water.
+Six hours before your PET scan, you’ll need to stop eating and drink only water to prepare for your exam.
 Drinking water is encouraged and can help make your results clearer, so consider carrying a water bottle with you to maximize your intake.
 If you have diabetes, you can take your medication up to four hours before the exam.

 You will be asked to change into medical scrubs or a hospital gown and remove any jewelry as metal can interfere with the equipment used for testing.
 Medical devices like artificial hips or pacemakers will not affect your results.